-Beer Duty (tax) in Britain is three times the EU average.
+The UK has one of the highest Beer Duty (tax) rates in Europe, and is three times the EU average.
 The government collects £3.5 billion every year in Beer Duty, as well as almost £10 billion in other taxes on pubs and brewers.
-Today one in every three pounds spent in pubs goes to the taxman.
+Today one in every three pounds spent in pubs goes to the taxman

 Along with Business rates and VAT, Beer Duty is putting pubs under enormous pressure; every day pubs are closing their doors for good.

-The industry needs a cut in Beer Duty, but the government is planning an increase.
-Beer Duty is now linked to RPI and that means it’s likely that Beer Duty will increase by at least 3% at the next Budget and every year for the foreseeable future.
+The government government increased Beer Duty in 2017 and froze it in 2018, with year on year RPI linked increases planned it’s likely that Beer Duty will increase by at least 3% every year for the foreseeable future.

 The last time Beer Duty increased year on year was between 2008 and 2013 when the government put a Beer Duty escalator in place.
 The impact on the beer and pub sector was catastrophic, within 5 years there was a 24% decline in beer sales, 5,000 pubs closed and 58,000 people lost their jobs.